jgoalby/jgoalby.github.io/_thoughts/pokemongolessons.md

 # Mega Evolution restrictions
 Note that you can only contribute to an individual Pokémon's Mega Level once per day.
 The help center tells you that.
 The game doesn't.
 No indication given when day ends or that there's a limitation.

-# Mega evolve confirmations
+# Mega Evolve Confirmations
 When mega evolving a Pokémon you click once to indicate you want to Mega Evolve, then a button to confirm you want to Mega Evolve, then another button to actually do the Mega Evolve, and then if you already have a Pokémon mega evolved, you need to confirm that you no longer want that mega Pokémon evolved.
 So, 4 confirmations.

-Frequent players will work on mega evolving multiple Pokémon to get the best Pokémdex, often mega evolving 10s or even possibly 100s of Pokémon at a time.
+Frequent players will work on mega evolving multiple Pokémon to get the best Pokédex, often mega evolving 10s or even possibly 100s of Pokémon at a time.
 You can imagine that confirming 4 times for each one can get a little draining.
 And then each evolution incurs waiting for the animation to complete (see below).

 When there are multiple confirmations required in a sequence, it can be more efficient to provide more information and possibly alternative buttons on the first screen.
 So a Mega Evolve button and below it, a Mega Evolve Replace Existing button that bypasses all of the confirmations.
 The game could check ahead of time if this is a Pokémon that has been mega evolved and does not require extra Mega candy to prevent a mistake costing the gamer.